Mark Leiren-Young

 Biography

 Mark was born in Vancouver and received his BFA in Creative Writing and Theatre at the University of Victoria and a Masters in Creative Writing (in 2018) from UBC.
 After graduating from UVic, Mark worked as a reporter at the Williams Lake Tribune (a stint that inspired his comic memoir, Never Shoot a Stampede Queen).
 Since then, Mark has been a full-time freelance writer working in a variety of mediums and genres.
 Much of his recent work has focused on sharing the stories of the endangered southern resident orcas - two documentaries, four books (three for younger readers).
+He has written two books for young readers about sharks and one about octopuses.
+Next up: polar bears and One Ocean - a book for young people about saving the ocean.
 He also wrote and consulted on the Royal BC Museum exhibit Orcas: Our Shared Future, which is currently touring the world.
-He has written two books for young readers about sharks.
-Next up: octopus.
-Mark hosts the Skaana podcast and interviews experts from around the world on eco-ethics and protecting oceans and marine life, with a focus on whales.
-His plays are produced around the world.
-He has written over a hundred hours of television.
-As a journalist Mark has written for TIMEMaclean’sThe Hollywood Reporter and most of Canada’s daily newspapers.
-Mark toured Canada (and produced two albums and a tv special) with his musical comedy duo, Local Anxiety.
-He has also written/read/watched enough stories about superheroes that he now teaches courses built around the DC and Marvel universes.
+Mark has been hosting the Skaana podcast since 2017, interviewing experts from around the world on eco-ethics and protecting the ocean and marine life.

 Selected Professional & Creative Achievements

 Mark has won awards as a filmmaker, playwright, author, satirist and journalist.
-He won the Writer’s Guild of Canada Award for Best Documentary for The Hundred-Year-Old-Whale and is a three time Writers Guild of Canada nominee — twice for CBC radio dramas and once for the script for his movie, The Green Chain.
+He received the Stephen Leacock Medal for Humour for his book Never Shoot a Stampede Queen and the City of Victoria’s Children’s Book Award for Orcas Everywhere: The Mystery and History of Killer Whales.
+His debut movie, The Green Chain, (which he wrote, directed and produced) received several awards and nominations and played festivals around the world, as did The Hundred-Year-Old Whale - which won the Writer’s Guild of Canada Award for Best Documentary.
+He’s received three other Writers Guild of Canada nominations — twice for CBC radio dramas and once for the script for his movie, The Green Chain.
 His book, The Killer Whale Who Changed the World, won the Science Writers and Communicators Book Award and his radio version of the same story won a Webster Award for Best Radio Documentary.